skip to content

 4. Remote sensing of rare-earth element deposits

-An exciting new collaboration with Dr Teal Riley (British Antarctic Survey) and Dr Graham Ferrier (University of Hull) aims to address how remote sensing techniques can be used to locate rare-earth element deposits.
+An exciting collaboration with Dr Teal Riley (British Antarctic Survey) and Dr Graham Ferrier (University of Hull) examined how novel remote sensing techniques can be used to locate rare-earth element deposits.
 For an insight into some of our findings from this innovative new project click here.
 Some of our results on global carbonatite deposits can be found in a recent paper by Neave et al. (2016).

 Photomicrographs of carbonatites with REE bearing mineral phases